1990-2025 Topps Basketball Set Tier List - Tier 3: Strong Secondary / Prestige Niche

 Run: First release: 2003 / Total releases: 1

-What I'd target: Short-print rookies, cleaner autograph parallels, and only the strongest centerpiece cards.
+Key cards / lanes: Short-print rookies, LeBron/Wade/Melo-era cards, cleaner autograph parallels, low-numbered premium cards, and only the strongest centerpiece examples.

 #13.
 Topps Midnight